Skip to content

 TCPA: the layer with the lawyers

-The Telephone Consumer Protection Act is where the real financial exposure lives, because it carries a private right of action and statutory damages per violation.
+The Telephone Consumer Protection Act is where the real financial exposure lives, because it carries a private right of action and statutory damages per violation — “$500 in damages for each such violation,” trebled to $1,500 where a court finds the violation willful or knowing (47 U.S.C. §227(b)(3)).
 That is what makes it a magnet for litigation.

-The headline 2025 change: the FCC’s one-to-one consent rule was vacated in January 2025 before it took effect.
+The headline 2025 change: the FCC’s one-to-one consent rule was vacated before it took effect.
+The Eleventh Circuit granted the petition for review and vacated Part III.D of the FCC’s 2023 order on January 24, 2025 in Insurance Marketing Coalition Ltd. v.
+FCC, No. 24-10277.
 That rule would have required separate consent for each individual seller.
 With it gone, a single clear consent can still cover multiple sellers.
 That is good news for the shared-lead model, but it does not remove the core requirement.

 • You should keep the proof: the form copy the consumer saw, the source URL, IP address, and timestamp, tied to each lead.